Weighted Minwise Hashing Beats Linear Sketching for Inner Product Estimation: Abstract

 \section{Abstract}

-We present a new approach for computing compact sketches that can be used to approximate the {inner product} between pairs of high-dimensional vectors.
+We present a new approach for independently computing compact sketches that can be used to approximate the {inner product} between pairs of high-dimensional vectors.
 Based on the Weighted MinHash algorithm, our approach admits strong accuracy guarantees that improve on the guarantees of popular \emph{linear sketching} approaches for inner product estimation, such as CountSketch and Johnson-Lindenstrauss projection.
-Specifically, while our method admits guarantees that exactly match linear sketching for dense vectors, it yields significantly \emph{lower} error for sparse vectors with limited overlap between non-zero entries.
-Such vectors arise in many applications involving sparse data.
-They are also important in increasingly popular dataset search applications, where inner product sketches are used to estimate data covariance, conditional means, and other quantities involving columns in \emph{unjoined tables}.
+Specifically, while our method exactly matches linear sketching for dense vectors, it yields significantly \emph{lower} error for sparse vectors with limited overlap between non-zero entries.
+Such vectors arise in many applications involving sparse data, as well as in increasingly popular dataset search applications, where inner products are used to estimate data covariance, conditional means, and other quantities involving columns in \emph{unjoined tables}.
 We complement our theoretical results by showing that our approach empirically outperforms existing linear sketches and unweighted hashing-based sketches for sparse vectors.